waqasyousafy/waqasyousafy/README.md

 ## 🧭 About Me

 - 🔭 6+ years architecting and shipping Android apps at scale
-- 🤖 Specialized in **on-device AI/ML** — ML Kit, TensorFlow Lite, computer vision, multilingual OCR
+- 🤖 Specialized in crafting android apps.
 - 🏗️ Clean Architecture, MVVM, multi-module apps built for maintainability
 - 📈 Shipped products with **10M+ downloads** on Google Play
 - 🧑‍🏫 Mentor to a team of 6 developers — Git workflows, Agile/Scrum, code reviews